tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/link_ends_setup.rst

 Ground Station Creation
 ~~~~~~~~~~~~~~~~~~~~~~~

 Often, you will need to define the positions of ground stations on celestial bodies to/from which observations are made.
 Note that in Tudat, a planetary lander is treated identically to a terrestrial ground station.
 The creation of a ground station is done when creating the environment, as one of the properties of a body.
-See the entry on ground stations in :ref:`available_environment_models`.
+See the entry on ground stations in :ref:`ground_station_models`.

 For reference, we give example code to create settings for a ground station name ``Graz`` to the settings of body ``Earth``: